Phuket resorts review

 Once a scarred moonscape of tin mine excavations where Neil Armstrong would have felt quite at home, Laguna Phuket is a marvel of reconstruction and a worthy mini-destination.
 This green oasis with its lazy lagoons, sheltered drives, blossoming plants, broad recreation facilities and child-friendly attitude is a favourite with families, and golfers.

-Staking their claims here are some of the best Phuket luxury resorts and the pantheon includes the sprawling Banyan Tree Phuket, Allamanda Laguna Phuket, Angsana Laguna Phuket (formerly Sheraton Grande Laguna Phuket), the Dusit Thani Laguna Phuket and Laguna Beach Resort.
+Staking their claims here are some of the best Phuket luxury resorts and the pantheon includes the sprawling Banyan Tree Phuket, Allamanda Laguna Phuket, Angsana Laguna Phuket (formerly Sheraton Grande Laguna Phuket), the Dusit Thani Laguna Phuket, Laguna Holiday Club Phuket Resort, Outrigger Laguna Phuket Beach Resort and Outrigger Laguna Phuket Resort & Villas.

 Banyan Tree spa villa/ photo: Verghese